HuzaifaAzhar/TicTacToe-Python/README.md

 # TicTacToe-Python

-Non Intelligent TicTacToe in Python
+This is Non Intelligent TicTacToe in Python

+For Intelligent TicTacToe in Python go to: https://github.com/HuzaifaAzhar/Intelligent-TicTacToe-Python/tree/main